Home HealthTopics Health Centers Reference Library Research

 Random Blood Glucose Test

 Blood glucose levels can be tested at any time with a finger prick and a glucose monitor.
 Because food and drink can cause your glucose levels to change drastically, a health professional usually does this test after a meal.
-If the levels look suspiciously high, your doctor will likely order a fasting test.
+If the levels look suspiciously high, your doctor will likely order a fasting blood glucose test.

 Tests to Monitor Blood Glucose Levels for Diabetics